luka1199/Leaflet.AnimatedSearchBox/README.md

 // Sets the value of the text field of the search box searchbox.setValue(value)

-// Adds an item to the autocomplete list searchbox.addItem(item)
+// Adds an option to the autocomplete list searchbox.addAutocompleteOption(option)

-// Adds items to the autocomplete list searchbox.addItems(items)
+// Adds options to the autocomplete list searchbox.addAutocompleteOption(options)

-// Sets items of the autocomplete list searchbox.setItems(items)
+// Sets options of the autocomplete list searchbox.setAutocompleteOption(options)

-// Clears the autocomplete list searchbox.clearItems()
+// Clears the autocomplete list searchbox.clearAutocomplete()

 // Clears the text field of the search box searchbox.clearInput()

-// Clears the text field and the autocomplete list of the search box searchbox.clear()

 // Adds a listener function (handler) to a particular DOM event (event)
 // of the input field of the searchbox